marcecj/faust_mbstereophony/README.md

 ## Usage

-### RMFB\*

-These are four filter bank applications that split a signal into six frequency bands.
-They follow the following naming scheme:
+There are two groups of applications: RMFB\* and MBStereophony\*.
+Each comes in four versions which follow the following naming scheme:

 - "d" and "s" (e.g., "rmfbd\_sum") stand for "dynamic" and "static", respectively.
 The static filter banks have constant edge frequencies, whereas